dstiliadis/tutorial/Instructions.md

 First we need to create the destination rules.
 This configures mTLS for all services and it also defines the subsets that can be used by the routing rules to route traffic to different versions of the applicaiton.
+Subsets are defined using label selectors.

 ```
 kubectl apply -f samples/bookinfo/networking/destination-rule-all-mtls.yaml